Bed bugs are tiny insects (1/4 inch in body length) and are a nuisance to humans – their bites are painful and may cause anemia.

 - Spatula/crevice knife- This helps remove the bed bugs from the cracks.
 You can also use compressed air as a substitute.
 Collecting basin/ jar/container- use this to put bed bugs that you have caught.

-- Hand lens/magnifying device- since bed bugs are small insects, you will need this too to enlarge them for visibility.
+- Hand lens/magnifying device- since bed bugs are small insects, you will need to enlarge them for visibility.

 How to find Bed Bugs during the day

 You will find it difficult to bed bugs during the day.
 However, in case you need to find them, you will have to do the following things:

 - Put your Bedding or mattress (and their encasements) outside under a direct sun- you will see them move out due to heating.